-Author, Year (Program/Trial Name) Target Population Inclusion Criteria Exclusion Criteria Risk Factors Brooten et al, Infants with birth weights of 1,500 g or less who were born at the Hospital of the University of Pennsylvania Infants who are clinically well, able to feed by nipple every 4 hours, able to maintain body temp in open crib in room air, has no evidence of Infants with life-threatening congenital anomalies; grade 4 intraventricular hemorrhage, extensive surgical intervention, oxygen dependence for a period of more than 10 weeks or a Prolonged hospitalization is associated with failure to thrive, child abuse, and parental feelings of inadequacy.
-Infants in the routine discharge group were thought to be at increased risk due to prolonged hospitalization. • medical risk Presence of a medical risk factor for the infant: preterm status <36 weeks gestational age, medical problem (e.g., respiratory or cardiac problems), other reason (e.g., Cesarean delivery).
+Author, Year (Program/Trial Name) Target Population Inclusion Criteria Exclusion Criteria Risk Factors Brooten et al, 1986 113 Infants with birth weights of 1,500 g or less who were born at the Hospital of the University of Pennsylvania Infants who are clinically well, able to feed by nipple every 4 hours, able to maintain body temp in open crib in room air, has no evidence of serious apnea or bradycardia in 12 hours recording of heart rate and respiration rate; mother or caretaker must demonstrate satisfactory care-taking skills, physical home environment and facilities for care of infant were adequate Infants with life-threatening congenital anomalies; grade 4 intraventricular hemorrhage, extensive surgical intervention, oxygen dependence for a period of more than 10 weeks or a combination of these factors were excluded from the study.
+Prolonged hospitalization is associated with failure to thrive, child abuse, and parental feelings of inadequacy.
+Infants in the routine discharge group were thought to be at increased risk due to prolonged hospitalization.
+Bugental and Schwartz, 2009 106 (Healthy Start+) Families of children born at a medical risk Presence of a medical risk factor for the infant: preterm status <36 weeks gestational age, medical problem (e.g., respiratory or cardiac problems), other reason (e.g., Cesarean delivery).
 Families were eligible for inclusion for children up to 6 months of age.
-Participants were at relatively low risk for child maltreatment as indicated by their mean score (M=19) on the Family Stress Checklist.† Caldera et al, 2007 88 Duggan et al, 2007 87 (Healthy Families Alaska) maltreatment Scoring ≥25 on the Kempe Family Stress Checklist enrolled in HFAK and mothers who did not speak English well enough to complete study activities of child abuse 144 DuMont et al, 2010 90 (Healthy Expectant parents and parents with an infant under 3 months of age who are deemed to be at risk for child abuse or neglect and live in communities that have high rates of teen pregnancy, infant mortality, welfare receipt, and late or no prenatal care.
+NR Participants were at relatively low risk for child maltreatment as indicated by their mean score (M=19) on the Family Stress Checklist. [†] Caldera et al, 2007 92 Duggan et al, 2007 91 (Healthy Families Alaska) Families at risk of child maltreatment Scoring ≥25 on the Kempe Family Stress Checklist Families who were previously enrolled in HFAK and mothers who did not speak English well enough to complete study activities Kempe Family Stress Checklist used to identify family at high risk of child abuse 144 DuMont et al, 2008 93 DuMont et al, 2010 94 (Healthy Families New York) Expectant parents and parents with an infant under 3 months of age who are deemed to be at risk for child abuse or neglect and live in communities that have high rates of teen pregnancy, infant mortality, welfare receipt, and late or no prenatal care.
 Scoring ≥25 on the Kempe Family Stress Checklist Residing outside catchment area, non-English or Spanish speaking' Kempe Family Stress Checklist used to identify parents at high risk of abuse